izabelacg/observability-config/dashboard/README.md

 ### Usage

-Once the `dashboards` module is called from your Terraform root module as [our example](./examples/main.tf) illustrates, you can run the following commands to create the dashboards:
+Once the `dashboard` module is called from your Terraform root module as [our example](./examples/main.tf) illustrates, you can run the following commands to create the dashboards:

 ```shell script
 terraform init